goldin2008/Note/interview_coding.md

 "This question is inspired by Plaid's Auth product which serves as a gateway to the ACH system.
 ACH stands for Automated Clearing House and is the backend for almost all bank payments in the United States."
 "Plaid customers such as Venmo use Plaid to authenticate users before issuing ACH transfers to your bank to fund your Venmo account."
-"ACH processes transfer requests in large batches, typically once a day in order to simplify each large batch of transfers into the simplest equivalent set o
 "ACH processes transfer requests in large batches, typically once a day in order to simplify each large batch of transfers into the simplest equivalent set of transfers between member banks.
 This process is called Netting." sourcebank targetbank amount
 Input: